dkoepke/dkoepke.github.io/_posts/2016-04-20-secret-lives-cpp-objects.md

 }
 ```

-This helps us reduce coupling while also satisfying some of our concerns about programmer error around the externally specified lifetime contract.
-The emulator is calling `page_fault` and passing in its CPU that it has created in the constructor and that, by the contract enforced with `std::unique_ptr<T>` (in the absence of a pointer assignment, `reset`, or `std::move`) will live until the emulator is destructed.
+The emulator is calling `page_fault` and passing in its `CPU` that it has created in its constructor and that, by the contract enforced with `std::unique_ptr<T>` (in the absence of `reset` or `std::move`) will live until the emulator is destructed.
 Therefore, if `page_fault` does not start a thread that holds the `CPU` reference, the implicit contract around a synchronous function call resolves our worries about us screwing up the lifetimes: `CPU` is alive when we pass it to `page_fault`, therefore it's alive during `page_fault`'s execution.

-The exercise here is to write as much of the contract in one place as is possible.
-C++ doesn't have the tools of Rust to do static verification of lifetimes, so you need instead to expose the secret lifetimes of your objects in as clear and concise a manner as you can.
+The exercise is to understand lifetimes and ownership, so that we may write them out clearly and coherently.
+In our fictional emulator, ownership is entirely dictated by the top-level class, and all lifetimes are neatly dictated from there.
+Since C++ lacks Rust's tools for static verification of lifetimes, we need instead to expose the secret lifetimes of our objects through the simple concepts of unique ownership, "look elsewhere" raw pointers, and, if we really can't properly scope the lifetime up-front, shared ownership.
 When you are writing C++, this is your responsibility to the people that will use your software, and to your coworkers and your future self that will inherit your codebase.
 Use your powers wisely.